ghallak/regex-to-dfa/README.md

 This is an optimization that can be used when generating a [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) from a regular expression to avoid creating an intermediate [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and generate a non-minimized DFA directly from the regular expression string.

-The implemented algorithms described in the book "Compilers: Principles, Techniques, and Tools" in the following sections:
+The implemented algorithms are described in the book "Compilers: Principles, Techniques, and Tools" in the following sections:

-3.9.3 Computing `nullable`, `firstpos`, and `lastpos` 3.9.4 Computing `followpos`
+* 3.9.3 Computing `nullable`, `firstpos`, and `lastpos`
+* 3.9.4 Computing `followpos`
-3.9.5 Converting a Regular Expression Directly to a DFA
+* 3.9.5 Converting a Regular Expression Directly to a DFA

 ## Building